 Primary school capacity is urgently required to meet anticipated demand for places and Findrassie has been prioritised due to the immediate demographic changes within the area, and forecasted growth of Elgin.

-Findrassie Primary School is a planned 450 pupil school with Additional Support Needs (ASN) provision (+ nursery for 45 children).
+Findrassie Primary School is a planned 450 pupil school with Additional Support Needs (ASN) and nursery provision.
 The masterplan views Findrassie as a community school with its location establishing a focal point within the new neighbourhood.
 Completion of the school will align with completion of 500 houses assumed to be within 2024-25 timeframe.

 A number of locations were tested through the development of the masterplan, however the proposed location will maximise accessibility throughout the new area and from the wider community as a whole.
 It should be located so as to encourage pedestrian and cycle activity rather than car use, although provision will be required for parking, drop off and pickup.

 A Findrassie community does not actually exist however the new development is within the Heldon Community Council and close to the Elgin Community Council area.
 Concepts for the use of Findrassie as a community school will be discussed with stakeholders throughout the process to ensure it aligns with the communities needs.

 Reflecting the Moray Learning Estate Strategy, the fully digitally-enabled new school will meet the target A for condition and suitability, with a lifetime maintenance plan to make sure the building meets the required B condition for suitability and condition over a period of at least 25 years.

 Members of the Planning and Regulatory Services Committee discussed a Proposal of Application Notice (PAN) on Tuesday 16 August 2022 which sets out the plans for the existing agricultural land to the south of Myreside Cottage, Covesea Road, Elgin.